by Martin Maenza

 “So you convinced the backers to go on with the show?”

 “Oui!
 Tonight, my fashions will take the spotlight and will be the talk of the fall season.
 That will guarantee my business to skyrocket.”

 “Bag that idea,” said a male voice from the side.
 Mal stepped out from behind a curtained area, with Lilith, Donna, and Roy following close behind.
 “It’ll be hard to push those glad rags from the big house!”

 Millard Heuse stuttered.
 “What — what are you talking about?”
 He wasn’t sure exactly how much the newcomers had overheard.

 Lilith smiled and held up the green cape she had acquired the day before in one hand.
 “Between this little item your assistant left behind at Christi O’Dour’s…” She then held up a small tape recorder with a powerful built-in microphone. “…and your own confessions on this tape, I think the police will have plenty of evidence to put you in jail.”

 “Yeah,” Roy added.
-“When you’re done doing time for murder and arson, these clothes of yours will be coming back in style, for the second time.”
+“By the time you’ve finished serving a sentence for murder and arson, these clothes of yours should be coming back in style for the second time.”

 “Get them!”
 Heuse yelled.
 His assistant reached inside his coat pocket, pulled out a hand gun, and began to fire at the quartet of teens.

 “I’ve got this!”
 Donna Troy said as she stepped before her friends.
 Even though they currently did not wear their costumes, she still wore her Amazon bracelets.
 Just as she had been taught by Diana on Paradise Island, Donna easily reflected the six fired shots.
 “Obviously, they’ve underestimated the power of youth.”
 The assistant looked dumbfounded as his gun ran out of bullets.